pedroj/MS_Network-Sampling/MS/maintext/maintext_interaccum.md

 ------------

-## Abstract
+## Summary

-Sampling ecological interactions presents similar challenges, problems, potential biases, and constraints as sampling individuals and species in biodiversity inventories.
+1. Sampling ecological interactions presents similar challenges, problems, potential biases, and constraints as sampling individuals and species in biodiversity inventories.
 Interactions are just pairwise relationships among individuals of two unrelated species, such as those among plants and their seed dispersers in frugivory interactions or those among plants and their pollinators.
 Sampling interactions is a fundamental step to build robustly estimated interaction networks, yet few analyses have attempted a formal approach to their sampling protocols.
+2. Robust estimates of the actual number of interactions (links) within diversified ecological networks require adequate sampling effort that needs to be explicitly gauged.
+Yet we still lack a sampling theory explicitly focusing on  ecological interactions.
+3. While the complete inventory of interactions is likely impossible, a robust characterization of its main patterns and metrics is probably realistic.
+We must acknowledge that a sizable fraction of the maximum number of interactions $I_{max}$ among, say, $A$ animal species and $P$ plant species (i.e., $I_{max}= AP$) is impossible to record due to forbidden links, the restrictions imposed by the organisms life-histories.
+Thus, the number of observed interactions $I$ is typically $I<<I_{max}$, resulting in extremely sparse interaction matrices with low connectance.
+4. Reasons for forbidden links are multiple but mainly stem from spatial and temporal uncoupling of partner species encounters and from intrinsically low probabilities of interspecific encounter for many of the potential pairwise interactions.
+Adequately assessing the completeness of a network of ecological interactions thus needs a deep knowledge of the natural history details embedded, so that forbidden links can be "discounted" when addressing sampling effort.
-Here I provide a review and conceptual framework for interaction sampling by building an explicit analogue to individuals and species sampling, thus extending diversity-monitoring approaches to the characterization of complex networks of ecological interactions.
+5. Here I provide a review and conceptual framework for interaction sampling by building an explicit analogue to individuals and species sampling, thus extending diversity-monitoring approaches to the characterization of complex networks of ecological interactions.
+This is crucial to assess the fast-paced and devastating effects of defaunation-driven loss of key ecological interactions and the services they provide.
 ---

 ## Introduction